Is home birth safe?

 What geographical areas do you serve?

-We serve all of Salt Lake and Utah counties, as well as western Wasatch and Summit counties, and eastern Tooele county.
+We serve all of Salt Lake, Utah, Davis, Weber and Morgan counties, as well as western Wasatch and Summit counties, and eastern Tooele county.
 For a map of our service area, click here.

 Isn't it messy?